-For each $q\in M$ consider a curve $\gamma: [0,1]\rightarrow M$, cover it with a finite number of $g$-convex neighborhoods with convex intersections\footnote{The existence of these coverings for the whole manifold is reasoned in \cite[Prop.
-5.10]{Oneill} (a star refinement should be used therein).} and choose a Lebesque number $\delta=1/m$ of the covering so that each $\gamma_l:=\gamma|_{[(l-1)\delta,l\delta]}$ lies in the convex neighborhood $\C_l$, for $l=1, \dots, m$.
-Theorem \ref{teor:uniqueness_semi-riemannian} permits to find the isometry on $\C_1$ and, applying it again with anchoring on $\gamma_1(\delta)$ (as in the proof of the last part of that theorem), $F$ is extended to $\C_2$ (both agreeing in the convex intersection $\C_1\cap \C_2$) and, proceeding inductively, on $\C_m$, thus in $q$.
-Notice that the extensions are locally independent of the chosen paths (indeed, they are independent in each convex neighborhhod), thus, the global independence of the extension with the choice of $\gamma$ comes from an standard argument on monodromy for simply connected $M$.
+For each $q\in M$ consider a curve $\gamma: [0,1]\rightarrow M$ from $p$ to $q$, cover it with a finite number of $g$-convex neighborhoods with convex intersections\footnote{The existence of these coverings for the whole manifold is reasoned in \cite[Prop.
+5.10]{Oneill} (a star refinement should be used therein).} and choose a Lebesgue number $\delta=1/m$ of the covering so that each $\gamma_l:=\gamma|_{[(l-1)\delta,l\delta]}$ lies in the convex neighborhood $\C_l$, for $l=1, \dots, m$.
+Theorem \ref{teor:uniqueness_semi-riemannian} permits to find the isometry on $\C_1$ and, applying it again with anchoring on $\gamma_1(\delta)$ (as in the proof of the last part of that theorem), $F$ is extended to $\C_2$ (both agreeing in the convex intersection $\C_1\cap \C_2$) and, proceeding inductively, to $\C_m$ (thus to $q$).

-Then, the geodesic completeness of $g$ implies that $F$ is a covering map \cite[Corollary 7.29]{Oneill} and the result follows from the simple connectedness of both manifolds. \end{proof}